Restaurants in Bansko, the popular ski resort town at the foot of the Pirin mountain, offer several local specialties.

 Hours: Open Everyday in the Summer from 11:00 am – 9:00 pm

 Price: Main dishes range from 10 BGN to 18 BGN (approx $5.63 to $ 10.14)

 Pro Tip: Ask for a fishing rod and reel in you own fresh catch

 Have you been to Bansko?
-What restaurants in Bansko would your recommend for authentic Bulgarian food?
+What restaurants in Bansko would you recommend for authentic Bulgarian food?
 Let us know in the comments below.

 Savor the Adventure!

 Disclaimer: This page contains affiliate links.
 That means at no extra charge to you, we earn a small commission when you purchase using these links.
 Thank you for your support.

 Claire is a culinary explorer who travels the world in search of the best local foods.
 She is always looking for her next culinary adventure to bring you the best bites while exploring new places.